jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 ### Logical operators

 The logical operators that are supported are *and*, *or*, and *not*.
-Their use is demonstrated below
+Their use is demonstrated below:

 ``` csharp
 // AND